 Nissar Hussain also presented at the house of a prominent pastor in Canberra.
 In what was an intimate but important evening, Nissar recounted his compelling testimony, deeply moving attendees and cultivating greater awareness around the issues that he and many other apostates face in the UK and globally.
 His stated that Britain’s colossal failure to protect apostates should be a cautionary tale to Australia; a country he regards as one of the last “bastions” against the incursion of the extremist ideology which underpinned his persecution in the UK.

-Wilson Chowdhry, Nissar Hussain and Lara Hall all attended a three day conference at Catch the Fire Ministries especially convened for the three speakers.
+Wilson Chowdhry and Nissar Hussain attended a three day conference at Catch the Fire Ministries especially convened for the speakers.
 Nissar once again inspired people with his moving testimony and his courage which demonstrates the survival of the human spirit against extraordinary odds.
 Footage of Nissar’s testimony can be watched (here).

 On Sunday 17 February 2019, BPCA President, Wilson Chowdhry gave a moving speech highlighting the plight of persecuted Christians and apostates globally and within Pakistan.
 It is worth noting that Chowdhry and Hussain received a special invite to the recent launch of the Hunt inquiry into global Christian persecution to be overseen by the British of Truro, Philip Mountstephen.
 BPCA have submitted a report to the inquiry which will hopefully highlight the plight of Pakistani Christians, including converts around the world.
 (Click here) to hear his presentation.